octabytes/blog/scripts/deploy-in-minutes.md

 People just come to OctaByte and choose the application and provide email and other detail and start trial we provide 7 days free trial customers can cancel subscription at anytime.

 I created a blog for OctaByte where I want to write some posts for better SEO.
-So I want you to write a post about "Directus" use your own knowledge about "Directus" if you don't know "Directus is an Open Data Platform for managing the content of any SQL database.
-It provides a powerful API layer for developers and an intuitive App for non-technical users."
+So I want you to write a post about "BookStack" use your own knowledge about "BookStack" if you don't know "BookStack is a free, open-source, opinionated wiki system that provides a pleasant, simple, out-of-the-box experience.
+Based on Laravel, a PHP framework, BookStack is released under the MIT License.
+It uses the ideas of books to organize pages and store information.
+New users should find the experience intuitive.
+Only basic word-processing skills should be required to get involved in creating content on BookStack."

-I want you to write a post in markdown format about "Deploy Directus in Minutes with OctaByte.io" also write short description, title and keywords.
+I want you to write a post in markdown format about "Deploy BookStack in Minutes with OctaByte.io" also write short description, title and keywords.
 Post should be focused on SEO.
 And also write a post in markdown format

-visit this link to deploy "Directus" "https://octabyte.io/development/backend-as-a-service/directus/"
+visit this link to deploy "BookStack" "https://octabyte.io/applications/documentation/bookstack/"